Carmina Burana (Saturday)

 Meet the Soloists

 Catherine Wethington, a rising star of a new generation of American coloratura sopranos, has dazzled audiences in North America and Europe with her “sumptuous coloratura and other-worldly pianissimi” (Herald-Tribune).
 Opera Canada Magazine describes Ms. Wethington as having the “vocal power and dramatic finesse… [and] vocal fireworks” necessary for bel canto opera.
 In January 2019, Wethington was a finalist and winner in the Concorso Lirico Internazionale Gigli-Franci, in Rome, Italy.
 Comfortable in both comedic and dramatic roles, she has won acclaim as Gilda in Verdi’s Rigoletto , Zerlina in Mozart’s Don Giovanni , Eurydice in Offenbach’s Orpheé aux enfers , Suor Genovieffa in Puccini’s Suor Angelica , Olympia, in Offenbach’s Les Contes d’Hoffmann , and Monica, in Menotti’s The Medium .
 In April 2019, Ms. Wethington debuted as a featured soloist with the La Musica Festival in Sarasota, Florida.
 Also, in April 2019, she debuted in the role of Amina, in Bellini’s La Sonnambula with Opera Niagara.
-In Italy, she will sing the role of Medora, in Verdi’s Il Corsaro, directed by Marco Gandini, and she has recently returned from a concert tour with Kamerfest 2019 in Kosovo, North Macedonia and Albania.
+In July 2019, she made her debut in Busseto, Italy as Medora in Verdi’s Il Corsaro, directed by Marco Gandini, and she has recently returned from a concert tour with Kamerfest 2019 in Kosovo, North Macedonia and Albania.

 Praised for his outstanding musicianship, magnetic stage presence and smooth, flexible voice, Luis González enjoys parallel careers as conductor and baritone soloist in a variety of opera, musical theatre and concert repertoire.
 He currently serves as Associate Conductor for Choral Artists of Sarasota and has performed throughout the United States with companies such as Opera San José, Opera Tampa, St. Petersburg Opera, Bronx Opera, Utopia Opera, Crested Butte Music Festival, Astoria Music Project, The Florida Orchestra and The Metropolitan Opera Guild.